prochri/telescope-picker-history-action/README.md

     defaults = {
       -- ... your other defaults
       cache_picker = {
-        -- we need to have history we can work with num_pickers = 100
+        -- we need to have a picker history we can work with num_pickers = 100
       }
       mapppings = {